sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-syntax/01-quality.md

 <!-- .element: class="list-fragment" -->

 Notes:
+Speaker **Thibauld**
 - check unexpected or missing keys following workflow syntax
-- catch several semantic errors like access to not existing property, type mismatches, ...
+- catch several semantic errors like access to a not existing property, type mismatches, ...
-- check that inputs at with: and outputs in steps.{id}.outputs are correct
+- check that inputs at with: and outputs in `steps.{id}.outputs` are correct
 - inputs/outputs/secrets of reusable workflows and workflow calls
-- shellcheck and pyflakes integrations for scripts at run:
+- shellcheck and pyflakes integrations for scripts at `run:`
 - script injection by untrusted inputs, hard-coded credentials
 - glob syntax validation, dependencies check for `needs:`, runner label validation, cron syntax validation, ...

-Speaker **Someone**

 ##--##